 Learning applications help instructors deliver educational materials, track student progress and report successful course completion.
 These systems should also be engaging, relevant at the right time and the right place, and fun through gamification.
 Successful learning management systems can be used in a wide variety of ways, including quickly training employees, customers, partners, students and just about any audience whose competencies need to be tracked.

 Related Case Study: Medical device company Smith & Nephew designed S2 Procedure Performance to move past older and slower approaches to surgical training.
+The solution integrated Valamis, a learning management system (LMS) add-on available through Liferay that leveraged Valamis’ advanced learning management and Liferay’s user management and content targeting capabilities.
 The application provides pre-built inventories regarding various procedures, the ability to review and customize needed instruments for an operation, and nurse review of what the surgeon wants beforehand and recordings of previous procedures.
 In addition, step-by-step procedure overviews can be brought into the OR on a tablet and tutorials and tests for staff can also be created for proper training and preparedness.

-Learn more in the upcoming webinar - Smith & Nephew Story: Creating a Connected Care Platform for the Future.
+Learn more in our webinar - Smith & Nephew Story: Creating a Connected Care Platform for the Future.